Anti-Aging Herbs and their Benefits

 The kumkumadi tailam is known for its antioxidant and anti-inflammatory properties which enable it to help in anti aging, wrinkles and other skin issues.
 This is what makes kumkumadi tailam an excellent choice amongst anti-aging herbs for skincare.
 It helps in protecting the skin from dangerous UV rays, as well as free radical damage, works to reduce tanning and delay the signs of aging.

-Kumkumadi tailam has endless benefits.
+Kumkumadi tailam benefits for skin are endless.
 You can use it as an anti-aging treatment as well as a facial to give you glowing skin.
 Other phenomenal and rapid benefits include the way it soothes and smooths skin.
 Additionally, kumkumadi tailam is known for retexturizing rough skin with its restoring and invigorating properties.
-Kumkumadi tailam herbs are available in several ayurvedic products such as face cream, face serum, face scrub, ayurvedic face wash.
+Kumkumadi tailam herbs are available in several ayurvedic skincare products such as face cream for women and men, face serum, face scrub, ayurvedic face wash.
 You can use kumkumadi tailam during the day as well as the night.

 Guduchi is an evergreen herb with cute heart-shaped green leaves.
 Also called Giloy, this herb, just as many of the herbs we have talked about, is said to be beneficial for one’s health & longevity by Ayurveda.
 Traditionally, this herb proved effective in treating urinary tract infections, fevers, breathing problems, and you guessed it - skin diseases!
 Such is the reputation of Guduchi that Ayurvedic texts often call it an “Amrit” or “elixir of life”.